IvaKro/IvaKro/README.md

-- 👋 Hi, I’m Iva, I'm a translator and I’m currently learning Python.
+- 👋 Hi, I’m Iva, I'm an English>Czech translator and I’m currently learning IT.